AmanoTeam/duckpy/README.md

 print(results[0]["description"])
 ```

-We also provide an asynchronous version:
+We also provide an asynchronous version inside the `duckpy.aio` package:

 ```python